No Win No Fee Medical Negligence Lawyers Bristol

 You do not need to worry about going to court when you work with The Medical Negligence Experts.
 The NHS Litigation Authority, who handles all claims made against the NHS, state that less than 1% of all requests they handle need to go to court.
 The vast majority of around 98% settle out of court, while just over 1% are dropped by the client through lack of evidence.

-Even once a court date has been assigned, which could be 12 to 18 months after your submission, we will continue to negotiate with the other party with the goal of achieving your payment without having to go to court.
+Even with a court, which could be 12 to 18 months later, we’ll continue to negotiate with the other party.
+Above all, the goal is achieving your payment without having to go to court.

 We are happy to arrange a free consultation with a legal advisor who can answer any questions you have about making a claim.
 In the meantime, here are the answers to some of the issues we hear most often.